 Anxious to be on his way, Lancia started to pull out of the control when his mechanician saw Walter Christie coming down the stretch wide open and thundering like a freight train; he bellowed at Lancia to stop.
 But Lancia never wavered.
 He was gunning up his mount to get sufficient momentum for the speedway, and Christie, never dreaming that Lancia would fail to hear the thunder of his exhaust and give him the right of way, made no move to change his course until it was too late.
 Christie struck the Fiat almost full in the back.

-Nowadays Lancia would be penalized for causing "avoidable contact."
+Nowadays Lancia would be penalized for an "unsafe release."
 The impact smashed his rear wheels, and replacing them set him back an hour.
 But what about the car that hit him?